Clubboomers/immersion-time-tracker/README.md

 1. Download the latest release as a .zip file.
 2. Unzip it in an empty directory of your choice.
-3. Navigate to your Chrome extensions.
+3. Navigate to your Chrome extensions ( chrome://extensions/ ).
 4. Enable "Developer mode" in the top right.
 5. Press "Load unpacked" in the top left and select the directory.
+6. Restart your browser.
-6. Enjoy!
+7. Enjoy!

 ## Features